-Interior Ministry seeks amendment to Police Trust Fund
+Interior ministry seeks amendment to Police Trust Fund

 The Ministry of Interior has said that in order to overcome some of the challenges militating against optimal provision of internal security in the country, it has resolved to seek an amendment of the Police Trust Fund Act to encompass other internal security agencies in the country.

-He added that the objective of the Act which was recently signed into law by President Muhammadu Buhari, came into force on the 24th of June, 2019 and was to provide a legal framework for the Management and control of a special intervention fund for training and retraining of personnel of the Nigeria Police Force and also for the provision of state-of-the-art security equipment and other related facilities for the enhancement of skills of the officers of the Nigeria Police Force.
+He added that the objective of the Act, which was recently signed into law by President Buhari, came into force on June 14, 2019 and was to provide a legal framework for the management and control of a special intervention fund for training and retraining of personnel of the Nigeria Police Force and also for the provision of state-of-the-art security equipment and other related facilities for the enhancement of skills of the officers of the Nigeria Police Force.

-In a statement issued Friday by Towoju Raphael.
-SIO.
-Information for Director Press, the Minister urged participants of the Senior Executive Course 43, to support the initiative to include the Ministry of Interior which has the mandate of providing internal security for all in the Trust Fund.
+In a statement issued Friday by Towoju Raphael, the minister urged participants of the Senior Executive Course 43, to support the initiative to include the Ministry of Interior, which has the mandate of providing internal security for all in the Trust Fund.

-Aregbesola stressed that it would be an overkill for the Nigerian Security and Civil Defence Corps (NSCDC), Nigeria Correctional Service (NCoS), the Federal Fire Service (FSS) and Nigeria Immigration Service (NIS) which are key actors in providing internal security, to create a separate Trust Funds of their own to be able to effectively achieve the Ministry’s mandate.
+He stressed that it would be an overkill for the Nigerian Security and Civil Defence Corps (NSCDC), Nigeria Correctional Service (NCoS), the Federal Fire Service (FSS) and Nigeria Immigration Service (NIS) which are key actors in providing internal security to create a separate Trust Funds of their own, in order to effectively achieve the ministry’s mandate.

-“We would be presenting a memo on this to the Federal Executive Council.
-The objective is to make available other sources of funding to the paramilitary agencies under the Ministry to meet their needs beyond the limited allocation in the Appropriation Bill,” he stressed.

-The Minister disclosed the resolve of the Ministry and its Agencies on strengthening NSCDC and reposition it to become an Elite Corps that will ensure internal security.

-Aregbesola hinted that a manpower audit of officers and men of the corps to carry out this task are being put in place to identify gaps both in number, skills and competence.
+The minister disclosed the resolve of the ministry and its agencies to strengthen NSCDC, in order to reposition it to become an elite corps that will ensure internal security.
+He hinted that a manpower audit of officers and men of the corps to enable them carry out their task is being put in place to identify gaps both in number, skills and competence.

-This will no doubt enhance internal security, public safety and citizenship integrity driven by innovation, people, technology and systems, in addition to robust collaboration with critical stakeholders.

-“I humbly solicit the support of your Institute in the execution of the various policy reforms of the Ministry which will better position it and its agencies to achieve the provision of security for all citizens.

 Leave a Reply